shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 Name: proportion, dtype: float64
 ```

+!!! abstract "Parent Item Selection Share"

-What we can notice is that chip purchases/sales are quite heavility dominated by two key players **Pepsico** & **Snack Brands** (Australia).
-One is obviously international & the other is domestic (well if you take into account New Zealand as well perhaps not).
+	- What we can notice is that chip purchases/sales are quite heavility dominated by two key players **Pepsico** & **Snack Brands** (Australia).
+	- One is obviously international & the other is domestic (well if you take into account New Zealand as well perhaps not).

 Now let's check the statistics by brand name: